 An open wound may be embarrassing and can be concerning to a patient for many other reasons.
-An open wound may be painful, drain fluids, have bad odor, and require many resources to treat.
+An open wound may be painful, drain fluids, have a bad odor, and require many resources to treat.
 In addition, a wound may represent an increased risk for infection, amputation, admission to the hospital, and sometimes death.
-Having an open wound for a prolonged duration can negatively affect the feeling of self worth and personal and professional relationships.
+Having an open wound for a prolonged duration can negatively affect the feeling of self-worth and personal and professional relationships.
 The term “chronic wound” is an umbrella term, used to describe a wound that does not heal normally.
 Some examples include: pressure ulcers, venous leg ulcers, diabetic foot ulcers, surgical wounds, infectious wounds, radiation poisoning wounds, and ischemic wounds where the wound does not get enough blood supply.[2,3] Chronic wounds can affect up to 5.7 million patients in the United States; venous leg ulcers can be present in up to 1% of the elderly population and the risk doubles in the elderly.[2,4-6]

 Normal Steps for a Properly Healing Wound

 Wound healing is a complex process but wounds typically heal in four overall stages: a hemostasis phase (when bleeding is stopped), an inflammatory stage, a growth stage, and a remodeling stage.
 A misstep in any of these steps can lead to a chronic wound; for example, patients suffering from pressure ulcers often cannot move past the inflammatory stage.